The Omen (2006 film): Plot

 Robert Thorn, an American diplomat stationed in Italy, is told that his son was stillborn.
 Unknown to his unconscious wife, Katherine, Robert adopts an orphaned newborn at the suggestion of the hospital's chaplain Catholic priest, Father Spiletto.
 Naming him Damien, Robert and Katherine raise the boy.
 Robert's career ascends over the next 5 years.
 He is named Deputy Ambassador to the Court of St. James's in the United Kingdom.
 Following the death of the previous ambassador in a suspicious vehicle fire caused by a vagrant, Robert assumes his position and settles in a large estate just outside London.
-However, disturbing events begin to occur, including the suicide of Damien's nanny, who saw a black dog and made eye contact with it, at his birthday party.
+However, disturbing events begin to occur.

+At Damien's birthday party, his nanny is seemingly hypnotised by a mysterious black dog loitering in the estate gerdens.
+She makes sure she has the attention of the children and families in attendance, then dramatically hangs herself.

 Robert is approached by Father Brennan, who claims to have been involved with events surrounding Damien's birth.
 Meanwhile, photographer Keith Jennings finds that several of his photographs contain mysterious omens, including premonitions of people's deaths.
 A new nanny, Mrs. Baylock, is hired.
 Tension rises when Mrs. Baylock starts to make decisions without the consent of the Thorns, including adopting a Rottweiler for Damien's protection.

 Following an incident near a chapel in which Damien attacks Katherine, she begins experiencing vivid dreams about her son, one of these involving a red-hooded jackal skeleton.
 When the Thorns visit a zoo, the animals react violently at the sight of Damien.
 Katherine begins to wonder if there is something wrong with Damien.
 Father Brennan confronts Robert, telling him that Damien's mother was a jackal and that the boy is the Antichrist.
 He explains that Damien must die, and a man named Bugenhagen, located in Megiddo, can help.
 After being rebuked, Father Brennan is killed during a lightning storm.